littlechestnutgames/chestnut/README.md

 greet("Chestnut", "User") # Prints Hello Chestnut.
 Hello User.
 ```

 Anonymous functions are specified by leaving off the variable label.
-These are considered expressions, not fully statements, so they can be assigned or used directly after creation.
+These are considered expressions, not full statements, so they can be assigned or used directly after creation.

 ### Example
 ```